Testimonials

 100 g seeds, such as sesame or sunflower

-Combine all the ingredients and let stand for 10 minutes, so the psyllium husk absorbs much of the liquid.
+In the meantime, combine all the ingredients and let stand for 10 minutes, so the psyllium husk absorbs much of the liquid.

 1 part black mustard seeds